dvdvideo1234/TrackAssemblyTool/readme.md

 5. Piece mass slider is used to set the mass of the next track piece to be spawned.
 6. Active radius is used to set the minimum distance needed to select an active point when pointing at a piece.
 7. Pieces count shows the maximum number of pieces to be stacked.
-8. The `Yaw snap amount` slider is used to snap the first piece ( Requested by [Magnum](http://steamcommunity.com/profiles/76561198004847743) ) to a user-defined angle ( Usually 45 ) so that the track building process becomes easier.
+8. The `Angular alignment` slider is used to snap the first piece ( Requested by [Magnum](http://steamcommunity.com/profiles/76561198004847743) ) to a user-defined angle ( Usually 45 ) so that the track building process becomes easier.
 The whole track build will be snapped also because you are building it relative to the first piece.
 9. The force limit slider ( Requested by The Arbitor 90 ) defines the maximum force to be applied